 “But, the director is not here!!!
 It’s the weekend and we should be adult enough to be able to sort this thing out.”
 I said.
 I heard one sane lady pip up in the back of the class, “Oh, can’t we just turn down the music?”
 But, her voice was overpowered by the other grumpsters clad in hula skirts.

 The stubborn exercise lady would not budge.
-Eventually she said, “Ok, I’ll turn it down a fraction, not that it will make any difference to you!”
+Eventually, she said, “Ok, I’ll turn it down a fraction, not that it will make any difference to you!”
 And that was that.

-Oh… what could we do, short of taking her ipod and throwing it off the cliff?
+Oh… what could we do, short of taking her iPod and throwing it off the cliff?
 We had to make the best of the situation.
-We took a long toilet break, had a chat, did some activities that were sort of ok with loud thumping music in the background and eventually, her class finished, the peacefulness returned and we finished our class uninterrupted.
+We took a long toilet break, had a chat, did some activities that were sort of ok with loud thumping music in the background, and eventually, her class finished, the peacefulness returned and we finished our class uninterrupted.

 I’ve been doing yoga and meditation for 12 years now, and what’s so great about it, is that you really learn to be dynamic in those types of situations.
 I wasn’t just going to sit there and let her play her loud music and be all la-de-dah.
 I had to step up.
 But, once I realized that there was nothing worth fighting over and that this lady was being so stubborn, then I let it go, just like that.
 If it had been something really serious, of course, I would not have backed down.
-But, for this, there was just no point in fighting any more.
+But, for this, there was just no point in fighting anymore.
 The anger was gone almost as fast as it came on.
-Just because you mediate every day doesn’t mean that you don’t ever get mad, but it does mean that when you do get upset, the feelings don’t hang around with you for as long.
+Just because you meditate every day doesn’t mean that you don’t ever get mad, but it does mean that when you do get upset, the feelings don’t hang around with you for as long.
 And, for that, I am grateful.
-I mean, who wants to waste their day being pissed off at a middle aged lady wearing a sarong.
+I mean, who wants to waste their day being pissed off at a middle-aged lady wearing a sarong.
 Not me!